-They ensure the robustness and resilience of the UK’s payments infrastructure and mean that salaries are paid, bills are collected, and online and mobile banking payments work seamlessly and efficiently, each and every day.
+Standards ensure the safety and security of the UK’s payments platform and mean that salaries are paid, bills are collected, and online and mobile banking payments work seamlessly and efficiently, each and every day.

 Standards are also key in enabling the market’s implementation of new and innovative overlay services such as Request to Pay and Confirmation of Payee, the latter of which is already having a positive impact in tackling Authorized Push Payment fraud.